SL9M/wavephoenix-utility/README.md

 ## Current Features
 1. Erase & flash WavePhoenix devices easily
 2. Links user to bootloader & firmware downloads
-3. Github release bundles include Loopj's OpenOCD fork - no extra software needed!
+3. Github release bundles include OpenOCD with efm32s2 support - no extra software needed!
 4. Step by step on screen guide
 5. Seperate window with logs & console output for debugging and transparency
-6. Support for macOS - Beta
+6. Support for macOS & Linux
+7. Robust error handling with troubleshooting steps included

 ## Planned Features
 1. "Pro" layout - all features in one window.
 Ideal for creating batches
-2. Support for Linux
-4. Robust error handling with troubleshooting steps included
-5. Support more probes
+5. Support for J-Link, and ST-Link

 ## Credits
-Credit largely goes to loopj for creating the core WavePhoenix project.
+Credit largely goes to loopj for the core WavePhoenix project.
 Without Loopj's hard work, this tool would have no reason to exist.

-Special thanks to members of the GameCube modding community for inspiring me to solve this issue.
+Special thanks to members of the GameCube modding community for inspiring me to make this.

 Built with Python & Qt6, packaged using PyInstaller.